getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 // "a" 2
 ```

-You'll notice that `myObject.b` in fact **exists** and has an accessible value, but it doesn't show up in a `for-in` loop (though, surprisingly, it **is** revealed by the `in` operator existence check).
+You'll notice that `myObject.b` in fact **exists** and has an accessible value, but it doesn't show up in a `for..in` loop (though, surprisingly, it **is** revealed by the `in` operator existence check).
 That's because "enumerable" basically means "will be included if the object's properties are iterated through".

-**Note:** `for-in` loops applied to arrays can give somewhat unexpected results, in that the enumeration of an array will include not only all the numeric indices, but also any enumerable properties.
-It's a good idea to use `for-in` loops *only* on objects, and traditional `for` loops with numeric iteration for the values stored in arrays.
+**Note:** `for..in` loops applied to arrays can give somewhat unexpected results, in that the enumeration of an array will include not only all the numeric indices, but also any enumerable properties.
+It's a good idea to use `for..in` loops *only* on objects, and traditional `for` loops with numeric iteration for the values stored in arrays.

 Another way that enumerable and non-enumerable properties can be distinguished: